mathpn/mathpn.github.io/src/content/blog/battleship-heuristics.md

     prob[:, hit[-1][1]] = np.prod([prob[:, hit[-1][1]], 3])
 ```

 Another issue is that the computer makes unnecessary misses when a situation similar to the sixth matrix above happens: when a streak of collinear hits has misses in both its ends, it's very likely that the ship has sunk.
-Still, ships cannot go over one another, but they can (and **do**) touch each other.
-Therefore, creating a constrain that does not let the algorithm change the orientation of its guesses could (and in fact it does) have a negative impact over its performance.
+Still, ships cannot go over one another, but they can (and _do_) touch each other.
+Therefore, creating a constraint that does not let the algorithm change the orientation of its guesses could (and in fact _does_) have a negative impact over its performance.

 The proposed solution is to create yet another probability estimating function.
-Using again the _hit_ variable, the code checks again the orientation of the collinear streak of hits and if the sum of probabilities for the corresponding row or column is 0.
+Using again the `hit` variable, the code checks again the orientation of the collinear streak of hits and if the sum of probabilities for the corresponding row or column is 0.
 This can only happen in a situation very similar to the one posed in the sixth matrix of the figure above: there's a streak of 3 vertical hits, but they are followed by misses in both of its ends.
 Therefore, the sum of all the values of that column is 0, strongly suggesting that the ship has sunk _or_ that there's another ship touching the already found one.
-If this condition is true, a variable named _count_ is set to 1 and the probability matrix is calculated as the average of the matrices returned by the _probability_hunt_ and the _probability_attack_ functions.
-In this way, the algorithm returns sooner to hunt mode - avoiding unnecessary misses - while keeping in part the values calculated by the _attack_ function.
-This seems like a parsimonious heuristic that allows finding touching ships while avoiding extra misses.
+If this condition is true, a variable named _count_ is set to 1 and the probability matrix is calculated as the average of the matrices returned by the `probability_hunt` and the `probability_attack` functions.
+In this way, the algorithm returns sooner to hunt mode — avoiding unnecessary misses — while keeping in part the values calculated by the _attack_ function.

 ```python
 def probability_mixed(board, hit, count, ships, size):